plan-systems/design-docs/proof-of-correctness.md

 Let **σ<sub>C</sub>** be the average time period it takes for replicated network messages to reach 2/3 of the network's nodes.
 This lets us set a reasonable upper-bound on how long permissions changes in **C** take to propagate.
 If we were to wait 10 or 100 times **σ**, it would be safe to assume that any nodes able to receive a replicated message would have received it (if it was possible).
 We thus express a time delay ceiling of permissions propagation as **kσ**.
 Above this time, we assume there it is not beneficial to wait and hope that a newly arrived message will resolve a conflict.
 We therefore must establish a deterministic set of rules to resolve all possible **CRS** conflicts.
 For a network of 10,000 nodes in the internet of 2018, a reasonable value for **kσ** could be 3-12 hours.

+And since a new channel security epoch entails sending each member a newly generated   This means if the entry that removes Oscar's access from the private channel is withheld, then ._ he idea is that if the entry that removed Oscar's access has yet to be merged into **𝓡<sub>i</sub>**, then Oscar   This case is somewhat of a trick question and reveals the nature of this operating system: "private channels" are really just a matter of whom has been securely sent the keys.
+Hence, in this system, any time an ACC is mutated in the _more restrictive_ direction,  o read all   Hence,    _provided that an ACC mutation also initiates a new channel security epoch_.
+This means that
+        enters a state where  **Trudy**  How could an absence of transactions ("entries") from **𝓛<sub>C</sub>** result in

 https://github.com/protocol/research-RFPs/blob/master/RFPs/rfp-4-CRDT-ACL.md